regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 Despite the Mayor's policy requirement that viability assessments be made public, none has been made available on Greenwich's planning portal[^2].

-You can view the other planning application documents and submit a comment on Greenwich Council's planning portal [here (refs: 20/3403/R and 20/3445/R).](https://planning.royalgreenwich.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=_GRNW_DCAPR_104919)
+You can read more about the Morris Walk estate [here](https://estatewatch.london/estates/greenwich/morriswalk/) and view the planning application documents and submit a comment on Greenwich Council's planning portal [here (refs: 20/3403/R and 20/3445/R).](https://planning.royalgreenwich.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=_GRNW_DCAPR_104919)

 ## Cambridge Road estate (Kingston)
 A planning application has also been submitted for the demolition and redevelopment of Kingston's [Cambridge Road estate](https://estatewatch.london/estates/kingston/cambridgeroad/).